 The developers are calling it “1999 Mode,” subtlety referring back to the BioShock franchise's spiritual predecessor of a game: System Shock 2, which was released in that year for PC.
 In that acclaimed sci-fi FPS, also by Ken Levine, players who found and/or purchased upgrades where forced to make a permanent choice on how they were applied.
 BioShock Infinite’s newly announced game mode is the latest in a subtle counter-trend that has snaked through all of gaming over the past few years.

 As casual gaming and gaming’s general overall popularity and cultural acceptance expands yearly, games are increasingly made to appeal to potential players of all stripes and skill levels.
 In many, many cases this means that new games are easier on the player, even new games in old franchises.
 Kirby’s Epic Yarn, for example is infamous for the player character being invulnerable to damage throughout the bulk of the experience, or the auto-playing ‘Super Guide’ feature in New Super Mario Bros.
 Wii that will play a level through to the end for you if you repeatedly fail at it.
-So-called ‘core gamers’ were not alone in bemoaning this trend.
+So-called ‘core gamers’ were not alone in bemoaning this trend.“I’m an old school gamer,” reported Levine in his statement announcing “1999 Mode,” “We wanted to make sure we were taking into account the play styles of gamers like me.
+So we went straight to the horse’s mouth by asking them, on our website, a series of questions about how they play our games.
+94.6 percent of respondents indicated that upgrade choices enhanced their BioShock gameplay experience; however, 56.8 percent indicated that being required to make permanent decisions about their character would have made the game even better.”

 This hazy fondness for overcoming tricky parts of games without hand-holding and forcing players to make game-altering, or even game-breaking, choices has inspired new and/or attentive developers like Levine to fill the need for aggravation and the resulting satisfaction that comes with will earned triumph.
 However, difficulty and challenge are not the same thing, and just adding more foes and/or making players more susceptible to damage and calling them by progressive synonyms for ‘hard’ was not it.